openaps/AndroidAPSdocs/docs/EN/Usage/Timezone-traveling.md

 Depending on pump and CGM setup, jumps in time can lead to problems.
 With the Combo e.g. the pump history gets read again and it would lead to duplicate entries.
 So please do the adjustment while awake and not during the night.

+If you bolus with the calculator please don't use COB and IOB unless you made sure they are absolutely correct - better don't use them for a couple of hours after DST switch.

+## Accu-Chek Combo

 1) Switch off automatic time zone in your phone.
 2) Find a time zone that has the target time but doesn't use DST.
 For Central European Time (CET) this could be "Brazzaville" (Kongo).
 Change your phone's timezone to Kongo.
 3) In AndroidAPS refresh you pump. (hit BT symbol for Dana pumps; "refresh" for the Combo).